csmarttemplates/csmarttemplates.github.io/README.md

 ### CSmart Templates

-This project contains reference templates for CSmart searches found at https://csmarttemplates.github.io/
+This project contains reference templates for CSmart searches found at https://csmarttemplates.github.io/ Search templates describe everything required to load/manage information from a source into CSmart.

 A search tempalte describes specifies the following in JSON format:
 - User Interface descriptors for search parameters panels ("fieldLayouts")